Zach Bauchou betting profile: Sony Open in Hawaii - PGA TOUR

 - Bauchou's best finish over his last ten appearances was a withdrawal at the U.S. Open, where he shot 8-over.

-- He has an average of -0.405 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Bauchou has an average of -0.405 Strokes Gained: Off-the-Tee in his past five tournaments.

-- Bauchou has an average of -0.089 Strokes Gained: Approach the Green in his past five tournaments.
+- He has an average of -0.089 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of -0.459 Strokes Gained: Around-the-Green in his past five tournaments.
+- Bauchou has an average of -0.459 Strokes Gained: Around-the-Green in his past five tournaments.

-- Bauchou has an average of -0.593 Strokes Gained: Putting in his past five tournaments.
+- He has an average of -0.593 Strokes Gained: Putting in his past five tournaments.

-- He has averaged -1.563 Strokes Gained: Total in his past five tournaments.
+- Bauchou has averaged -1.563 Strokes Gained: Total in his past five tournaments.

 Bauchou's Strokes Gained rankings